swiety85/gulp-boilerplate/README.md

 list of task dependency.
 Structure of configuration is different for different task.

 Available task factories:
- - bump
- Bump the version of your project.
+ - `bump` - Bump the version of your project.
 Update bower.json and package.json.
+ Task configuration:
+  - `src` - paths to bower.json and package.json file
-Available options:
+ Command options options:
   - `--type=pre` will bump the prerelease version *.*.*-x
   - `--type=patch` or no flag will bump the patch version *.*.x
   - `--type=minor` will bump the minor version *.x.*
   - `--type=major` will bump the major version x.*.*
   - `--version=1.2.3` will bump to a specific version and ignore other flags
- - clean
+ - `clean` - removes given directory.
+ Task configuration:
+  - `src` - path to directory to remove
+ - `copy` - copy one directory to another.
+  Task configuration:
- - copy
+   - `src` - path to directory to copy
- - images
+   - `dest` - path to directory that will store copied directory
+ - `images` - optimize and copy files to directory given by config Task configuration:
+  - `src` - path to image files that needs to be optimize and moved
+  - `dest` - path to directory that will save optimized image files
+  - `optimizationLevel` - (default=4) optimization level (gulp-imagemin)
  - inject
  - lint
  - nodemon